Open, thoughtful and politically active community, based on the principle of equality.

 (Peace Institute vision)

-The Institute develops interdisciplinary research, educational and awareness-raising activities in the areas of social science, humanities, anthropology and law, in five thematic fields: human rights and minorities, politics, media, gender and cultural policies.
+The Institute develops interdisciplinary research, educational and awareness-raising activities in the areas of social science and humanities, in five thematic fields: human rights and minorities, politics, media, gender and cultural policies.
 It acts as an ally of vulnerable groups and acts against discrimination in partnership with them.
 It is a visible research and civil society stakeholder in Slovenia, the region and on the international level and a leading resource in the fields of its operation.
 It acts in partnership with other similar stakeholders (institutes, universities, non-governmental organisations) as well as with residents on the local, regional and international level.

 In the following years its activities expanded to the field of contemporary social and political studies.
 The Institute began to tackle more intensively the problems of racism and political conflict, as well as gender studies, cultural studies and projects of political-social practice.
 It linked a strict academic perspective with concrete social and political engagement.